teanan1/TEANAIT1025/Lab6/readme.md

 Tim berner-lee is the inventor of the World Wide Web and Director and Dr. Jeffrey Jaffe, W3C CEO.
 Tim created the world wide web to share files with others.

 the standard I chose was Semantic Web.
 I chose this because stacks are what make up efficent technology and allowss room for advancement.

+HTML5 and CSS

+The differemce between xml and html :
+XML was designed to carry data - with focus on what data is HTML was designed to display data - with focus on how data looks XML tags are not predefined like HTML tags are

+ Components of a URL
+ domain: www.amazon.com
+ edu: top level domain
+ scheme: https
+ default page:no file path provided anchor:specific location on a page.
+parameters: result of search